kubevirt/containerized-data-importer/hack/README.md

 - `VERBOSITY`: (default: 1) Set global log level verbosity
 - `PULL_POLICY`: (default: IfNotPresent) Set global CDI pull policy
 - `TEST_ARGS`: A list of arguments passed through `go test -args <test args>`
+- `RELREF`: Required by `release-description`.
+Must be a commit or tag.
+Should be the more recent than `PREREF`
+- `PREREF`: Required by `release-description`.
+Must also be a commit or tag.
+Should be the later than `RELREF`

 #### Execute Functional Tests
 Environment Variables and Supported Values